 We consider inclusion and diversity as fundamental values of our culture and of our human and professional growth, an enrichment necessary for sustainable development.

 We aim to promote diversity also within the Board of Directors.

-In 2019, 23% of personnel involved in the Group Talent Program and the 16% of successors fro key position (the double comparing 2018) was female.
+In 2020, 17% of personnel involved in the Group Talent Programme was female.

 We recycle water used in the production processes and collect rainwater in specific dedicated areas of our plants.
-In 2019 we recycled 65% of water used in the production of cement, concrete and aggregates compared to 63% in 2018 and 61% in 2017.
+In 2020 we recycled 40% of water used in the production of cement compared to 34% in 2019 and 30% in 2018.